 - Decorate, draw, or sticker on one side of a piece of colored craft paper.
 (Optional.
 You can also leave it plain.)

 - Roll the piece of craft paper into a cone shape, with the decorated side out.
 Tape or staple the cone down the open sides so it stays in the cone shape.
 (This is your May Day Basket.)

-- For the basket handle, cut a strip of a piece of the colored craft paper 2-inches wide along the top of the paper.
+- For the basket handle, cut a strip of another piece of colored craft paper 2-inches wide along the top of the paper.
 Color, sticker or decorate the handle (optional).
-Staple the strip onto the basket (cone) to form a handle.
+Staple the handle (paper strip) onto the basket (cone) to form a handle.

 FOR THE FLOWERS:

 - Cut flower shapes out of different colors of craft/construction paper.
 We did some in a daisy shape and some in a tulip shape, but you can cut your flowers any way you want!
 (It's fun to let kids come up with their own without a template and encourages creative thinking!)